nekomaruh/tree_view_challenge/README.md

 - Centralized variable texts to work with internationalization (multilanguage support)
 - Theming (Dark Mode)
 - Custom optimizations (more filters)
+- Unit testing
+- An option to show only parents or only childrens in text filter

 Since those features are not part of the requirements, I didn't add them.